 Conclusion

 Remember that good navigation enhances user experience, while poor navigation can make even the best app feel clunky.
-Choose the approach that best fits your project’s needs and team’s expertise.
+Choose the approach that best fits your project’s needs and your team’s expertise.

 For more information on Flutter navigation, visit the official Flutter navigation documentation and explore the Flutter cookbook for practical examples.